neulab/tranx-study/README.md

     ./warmup.sh
     ```
     This will start the IDE and enable web browsing to test it out.
 - Checkout the README, and familiarize yourself with the environment!
 For details on how to complete the task with IDE and plugin, please follow the next section.
 For more help on PyCharm IDE, please visit [JetBrain's help website](https://www.jetbrains.com/help/pycharm/quick-start-guide.html)!
+Once you are familiar about the IDE, plugin and VM environment, you can start working on the real tasks!
-- Once you are familiar about the IDE, plugin and VM environment, you can start working on the real tasks!
+- Python 3.6 is used throughout the study, and can be called from terminal by `python3`.

 ### 3. Completing Task inside VM
 - In a terminal in the VM: